 Add some houseplants to make the room feel pleasant and purify its air.
 Their presence relieves stress and anxiety while taking care of them makes you feel accomplished.

-Think about your home’s colors and decor.
+Think about your home’s colours and decor.
 Decide how you can make your walls reflect this.
-Although you’d think neutral colors would work well, they’re not as friendly and personalized as darker colors like brown and gray.
-These colors add drama, especially when you add metallic accents.
+Although you’d think neutral colours would work well, they’re not as friendly and personalized as darker colours like brown and grey.
+These colours add drama, especially when you add metallic accents.

 Display photos and artwork that showcase your family and friends while helping you feel relaxed.
 By remembering the good times from the past you’ll lighten your mood.
-Colorful artwork also works well as accent pieces in any room.
+Colourful artwork also works well as accent pieces in any room.
 Make sure these photos and art pieces make you feel happy, regardless of what anyone else says.
-It’s important your home inspire you, not them.
+It’s essential your home inspire you, not them.

 When considering your home interior, don’t overlook the elevator.
 Make sure it’s designed in a way that’s appealing to everyone in your home as they’ll use it a lot.